kylecorry31/kylecorry31.github.io/_posts/2020-3-7-arduino-barometer-plant.md

 layout: post
 title: "Arduino Barometer Plant"
 date: 2020-3-7 11:00:00 -0500
-categories: maker
+categories: maker subnautica
 image: /assets/images/posts/barometer-plant/green-plant.jpg
 ---

 An Arduino powered desk "plant" which responds to barometric pressure.

 I wanted a unique bioluminescent plant as a decoration for my desk at work that changed color based on the barometric pressure.
 This post shows how I built this "plant".
+The design was inspired by Subnautica.

 ![Good Weather](/assets/images/posts/barometer-plant/green-plant.jpg)
 ![Bad Weather](/assets/images/posts/barometer-plant/red-plant.jpg)